-This range of largely unknown groups exerting influence on the world stage include the G20, G7, the Bilderberg Group, the Council on Foreign Relations, the Trillateral Commission (USA), The Ditchely Foundation, the Royal Institution of International Affairs (Chatham House), the Club of Madrid and the Club of Rome which was founded in 1968 at David Rockefeller‘s estate in Bellagio, Italy.
+This range of largely unknown groups exerting influence on the world stage include the G20, G7, the Bilderberg Group, the Council on Foreign Relations, the Trillateral Commission (USA), The Ditchley Foundation, the Royal Institution of International Affairs (Chatham House), the Club of Madrid and the Club of Rome which was founded in 1968 at David Rockefeller‘s estate in Bellagio, Italy.

 The Club of Rome describes itself as "a group of world citizens, sharing a common concern for the future of humanity".
 It includes within its existing and past membership familiar names such as:

-Bill Clinton - former President of the United States, founder of the Clinton Global Initiative; Al Gore - former VP of the United States and leading climate change campaigner; Maurice Strong - former Head of the UN Environment Programme, Secretary General of the Rio Earth Summit and co-author (with Gorbachev) of the Earth Charter; Kofi Annan – former Secretary General of the United Nations; Gro Harlem Bruntland – United Nations Special Envoy for Climate Change, Director-General of the World Health Organization from 1998 to 2003, member of the Club of Madrid and member of the Bilderberg Group; Robert Muller – former Assistant Secretary General of the United Nations and creator of the World Core Curricullum; George Soros – multi-billionaire and major donor to the UN; Bill Gates – founder of Microsoft, "philanthropist" and member of the Bilderberger Group and finally David Rockefeller – Club of Rome executive member, former Chairman of Chase Manhattan Bank, founder of the Trilateral Commission, executive member of the World Economic Forum, Honorary Chairman of the Council on Foreign Relations and member of the Bilderberg Group.
+Bill Clinton - former President of the United States, founder of the Clinton Global Initiative; Al Gore - former VP of the United States and leading climate change campaigner; Maurice Strong - former Head of the UN Environment Programme, Secretary General of the Rio Earth Summit and co-author (with Gorbachev) of the Earth Charter; Kofi Annan – former Secretary General of the United Nations; Gro Harlem Bruntland – United Nations Special Envoy for Climate Change, Director-General of the World Health Organization from 1998 to 2003, member of the Club of Madrid and member of the Bilderberg Group; Robert Muller – former Assistant Secretary General of the United Nations and creator of the World Core Curriculum; George Soros – multi-billionaire and major donor to the UN; Bill Gates – founder of Microsoft, "philanthropist" and member of the Bilderberger Group and finally David Rockefeller – Club of Rome executive member, former Chairman of Chase Manhattan Bank, founder of the Trilateral Commission, executive member of the World Economic Forum, Honorary Chairman of the Council on Foreign Relations and member of the Bilderberg Group.

 A flavour of the intentions of this Marxist dominated globalist cabal emerged in the 1974 Club of Rome report Mankind at the Turning Point: